2KAbhishek/tmux2k/README.md

 # that can be passed to `date`.
 set -g @tmux2k-time-format "%F %R"

-# network interface to watch
+# network interface to watch for bandwidth
-set -g @tmux2k-network-name "wlo1"
+set -g @tmux2k-bandwidth-network-name "wlo1"

 # fully custom window name format.
 # see also FORMATS and STYLES sections in man tmux(1)